Sandhya-ad/my-ros-project/README.md

 ### How to run:
 - First build the code `dts devel build -H csc22907.local -f`

+- - In one terminal run  `dts devel run -H csc22907.local -L my-subscriber`
-- Then run the publisher in one terminal using `dts devel run -H csc22907.local -L my-publisher`
+- Then run the publisher in one terminal using `dts devel run -H csc22907 -L my-publisher -n publisher`
       - It should say something like `Publishing message: 'Hello from csc22907!`
-- Another terminal run  `dts devel run -H csc22907.local -L my-subscriber`
-    - It should say something like ` I heard 'Hello from ROBOT_NAME!'` This shows that the publisher and subscriber are woking good.
+      - The subscriber should say something like `I heard 'Hello from ROBOT_NAME!'` This shows that the publisher and subscriber are woking good.

 ### Camera processed image: